Is beer vegan? Sure, you might think so – but it’s actually not that simple. Here’s everything you need to know about beer for vegans.

 And finally: Whether it is vegan or not, alcohol should always be consumed responsibly.
 Even small amounts can reduce your life expectancy.

 This article was translated from German into English by Will Tayler.
 You can read the original here: Ist Bier vegan?
-Das sollten Veganer wissen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Das sollten Veganer wissen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.